Can Media Increase Social Capital?

 How Does Media Affect Individuals’ Social Capital?

-The researchers found that media’s effects on social capital depended on the media’s content.
+The researchers found that the media’s effects on social capital depended on the media’s content.
 For example, informational media increases political engagement and thus increases one’s participatory capital.

 Studies found that entertainment media has complex effects on individual social capital.
 It decreases participatory social capital, as those who preferred entertainment media were less engaged with society.
 On the other hand, and to the surprise of the researchers, it increases network capital by supporting informal social networks.
 Entertainment media can bring people with common interests together—fandoms exist for a reason!